 Take the children outside.
 Divide the class into small groups and give each group different pieces of equipment: a basketball, a soccer ball, hula hoops, and a jump rope.
 Draw a hopscotch grid on the ground.
 On the count of three, ask the children to play.
 Every five minutes, ask them to change activities so that everyone can play all of the games.
-Do the Goodbye Bebop and Friends routine (see Teacher's Edition, p.
-Txxi).
+Do the Goodbye Bebop routine (see p.
+15).